Morningside, Gauteng

-Morningside is a commercial and residential suburb of Johannesburg, South Africa, located in Region E of the City of Johannesburg Metropolitan Municipality.
+Morningside is a commercial and residential suburb of Johannesburg in Sandton, South Africa, located in Region E of the City of Johannesburg Metropolitan Municipality.
 As a part of the former Sandton municipality, it constitutes many affluent residential areas as well as small and medium business enterprises, clinics, schools, hotels and shopping centres.

 History

 The suburb is situated on part of an old Witwatersrand farm called Zandfontein.
 It was established on 8 March 1950.
 The suburb may be named for a suburb of the same name in southern Edinburgh, Scotland, UK.
+It has been home to Bet David (previously Temple David), a Progressive Jewish congregation since the 1970s.